Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

-Further more, we compared our brain-eye-computer based system with traditional manual and computer vision approaches, as shown in Table~\ref{table4}.
-In the human-based experiment, five subjects were asked to detect and annotate vehicle targets in 60 aerial images.
-The results indicate variability in detection time and accuracy among subjects, underscoring the inefficiency and unreliability of purely manual methods in complex scenarios.
-In the computer-based experiment, we adopt the same training setup as the brain-eye-computer based system, a Faster RCNN model with a ResNet50 backbone trained on the public dataset was fine-tuned with 30 samples and then tested on 60 images.
-Although this method achieve rapid detection capabilities, its accuracy was notably compromised due to the limited training samples.
-In contrast, our integrated brain-eye-computer system achieved superior performance, registering a total processing time of 245.37\,s (240\,s for the ESSVP paradigm and 5.37\,s for processing).
-This result not only demonstrates the efficiency of the system, but also its robust generalization capabilities across different test conditions.
+We further compared our brain-eye-computer based system with traditional manual and computer vision approaches, as shown in Table~\ref{table4}.
+In the human-based experiment, five subjects with no prior expertise in aerial image analysis were recruited to detect and annotate vehicle targets in 60 aerial images, ensuring a fair baseline for manual detection.
+Each subject underwent a 10-minute training session to familiarize themselves with the annotation guidelines, and the experiment was conducted in a controlled environment with consistent lighting and display settings to ensure uniformity.
+The results indicate significant variability in detection time and accuracy among subjects, with a mean accuracy of 78.20±18.20\% and a detection time of 1026.00±360.00s (as shown in Table VI).
+This high variance highlights the inconsistency of human performance in such tasks, underscoring the inefficiency and unreliability of purely manual methods in complex scenarios, as stable performance is challenging without automated assistance.
+In the computer-based experiment, we adopted the same training setup as the brain-eye-computer based system: a Faster RCNN model with a ResNet50 backbone, trained on the public dataset, was fine-tuned with 30 samples and then tested on 60 images.
+Although this method achieves rapid detection capabilities, its accuracy was notably compromised due to the limited training samples.
+In contrast, our integrated brain-eye-computer system achieved superior performance, registering a total processing time of 245.37s (240s for the ESSVP paradigm and 5.37s for data analysis).
+This result not only demonstrates the efficiency of the system but also its robust generalization capabilities across different test conditions.